practicingruby/practicing-ruby-paid/posts/v7/006-infrastructure-alt.md

 include_recipe "ruby_build"
 ```

-Including the default recipe from the [ruby-build cookbook](https://github.com/fnichol/chef-ruby_build/)
+Including the default recipe from the [ruby_build cookbook](https://github.com/fnichol/chef-ruby_build)
-in our own code takes care of installing the `ruby-build` command line utilty,
+in our own code takes care of installing the `ruby-build` command line utility,
 and also handles installing a bunch of low-level packages that are required to compile Ruby
 on an Ubuntu system.
-But because all of that happens behind the scenes, we just need
+But all of this work happens behind the scenes -- we just need
 to make use of the `ruby_build_ruby` command this cookbook provides and the rest will be
 taken care of for us.